junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "How would you know?"
 Grayle challenges.

 "There are awful lot of locks on the door downstairs.
 And the blinding light here."
-The Doctor points out flatly, meeting the man's mousey eyes, "You're scared.
+The Doctor points out, meeting the man's mousey eyes, his tone icy, "You're scared.
 Which is good.
 Scare is good, means you know they're dangerous.
 Because they *are*, beyond your puny little head's understanding.
 They are dangerous, they are patient, and they are fast, faster than any of us.
 No one stand a chance when they attack."

 Grayle opens his palms, gesturing arrogantly at the luxurious ancient-looking decorations and collections displayed around them, then at the chained statue at the alcove that still grips River's wrist, "Except I'm a collector.
+And you know what, they make the perfect collection."

+"A collector and the New York crime boss, how does that work?"
+River provokes.

-And you know what, they make the perfect collection.
-Now, why don't you do as I say, or you watch *her* suffer."
+"Isn't that the same thing?"
+Grayle's eyes gleam, "Now, Detective, where are we?
+Oh right, my friends," he nods at the group, leaving his glance especially longer on the Doctor, "why don't you do as I say, or you watch *her* suffer."

 He flips the light switch on the wall before they can say anything.
 River gasps in the sudden darkness.
 All the lights are turned back on a second later.